 Another factor that will contribute to the cost of the website is support.
 Does the purchase of your website include incentives such as bug fixes, technical support, dedicated project managers and training of the platform?
 These are all items that are there to make the purchase of a new website as smooth and stress-free as possible.
 As mentioned earlier, upgrades to our multi-tenant platform are rolled out and available to every one of our clients complimentary.
 Another unique feature of our websites is that after 24 months, our customers are entitled to a new website design as part of our package.
 This is like purchasing 2 websites for the price of 1, so again this is another incentive that contributes to the value of our cost.

 Finally, an important piece of information to find out from a website provider is how the payment is structured.
 This is important as if it was one upfront payment, this could be quite a large payment in one go.
 We offer our customers flexibility in how they’d like to pay.
-For our AgentPlus websites, the total cost is £6000, however, those payments can be spread for 24 months.
-This means your new website is only going to be an outgoing cost of £250 per month.
+For our AgentPlus websites, the total cost is £5100, however, those payments can be spread over 24 months with an upfront payment of £1500.
+This means your new website is only going to be then outgoing at a cost of £150 per month.

 All AgentPlus and bespoke websites from Property Webmasters are designed with results and user experience in mind.
 Our renowned AgentPlus solution contains a variety of first-class templates that offer every feature the typical estate agent could possibly desire.
 With innovative technology at the forefront, our system will grow stronger as the development continues and our clients will only benefit from new features in the future.
 If you’re interested in finding out more about how we help Estate Agents, or you’re just looking for more advice, we’d love to hear from you.